Epilogue Learn Centre

 If you don’t have a Will when you die, your assets would be distributed according to the default rules of the province where you live.

-In Ontario, the default rule is that minor children receive their inheritances once they turn 18.
+Throughout Canada, the default rule is that minor children receive their inheritances once they reach the age of majority.
 Until then, their assets are usually held “in trust” for them by the executor, and that money is used to pay for things like their school, clothing, and travel.

-A lot of people think that 18 is too young for their children to receive control over their own inheritance.
+A lot of people think that the age of majority (18 in Ontario) is too young for their children to receive control over their own inheritance.
 For this reason people often specify another age in their Will (e.g. 21 or 25).

 If the executor thinks a child is capable of handling part or all of their inheritance before the age specified in the Will, they usually have the option of distributing some or all of the money earlier.

 People often include an instruction in their Will to divide assets between their “children”.
-However, in Ontario, a step-child does not meet the definition of “child” for Estate Law purposes (unless they have been legally adopted).
+However, this doesn't necessarily include step-children. in Ontario, for example, a step-child does not meet the definition of “child” for Estate Law purposes (unless they have been legally adopted).